AORTIC VALVE DISEASE HEART VALVE DISEASE

 Aortic valve regurgitation, or aortic insufficiency, occurs when the aortic valve does not close tightly.
 This allows some of the blood that was pumped out of the heart to leak backward.

 This leakage may prevent your heart from efficiently pumping blood to the rest of the body, and it can cause you to feel fatigued and/or short of breath.
-This can affect your overall health and may keep you from participating in normal daily activities.
+This can affect your overall health and

 Aortic regurgitation may be related to the following conditions: